tchoi8/hagura/_posts/2017-01-16-documentation.md

 ---
 layout: post
 title:  What is New Weapon?
+permalink: /lectures/
 ---

 # Lecture 3: What is New Weapon?